awslabs/aws-cloudfront-extensions/docs/en/deployment.md

 Click below deploy button to deploy this solution in your AWS account.
 As for Lambda@Edge functions, you can also find and configure them by searching aws-cloudfront-extensions in the Amazon SAR (Serverless Application Repository).

-For more information about Lambda@Edge and CloudFront functions, see [Welcome](index.md).

 #### Lambda@Edge